Contractors vs. Employees in Massachusetts: The Dangers of Misclassification

 - The worker’s services are usually a part of some independent trade or profession.

 For the most part, if any one of these three elements is absent from the scope of someone’s employment, they must be considered an employee.
-This distinction is important because employees are entitled to things like a minimum wage, overtime pay, workers’ compensation, and other benefits.
+According to our Lynn workers’ compensation lawyer, This distinction is important because employees are entitled to things like a minimum wage, overtime pay, workers’ compensation, and other benefits.
 Independent contractors, however, may not get these benefits.

 If an employer misclassifies a worker, that employer may be subject to criminal and civil penalties.
 If you believe you have been misclassified, causing you to miss out on certain benefits, please contact our Massachusetts workers’ compensation attorneys right away.